agentdavo/uCNC-machineSimModule/README.md

   - Ensure that your system meets the necessary requirements for framebuffer operations.

 - **Image Saving Issues:**
-  - Verify that the `stb_image_write.h` is correctly included and accessible.
+  - Verify that the `stb_image_write.h` is correctly included and accessible in the `stb/` directory.
   - Ensure there is sufficient disk space and write permissions in the output directory.

 - **Multithreading Issues:**
   - Ensure that the compiler supports OpenMP (`-fopenmp` flag).
   - Verify that your system's hardware supports multithreading if leveraging OpenMP features.

+- **Makefile Errors:**
+  - Ensure that all dependencies are correctly placed in their respective directories.
+  - Verify that `stb_image_write.h` is located in the `stb/` directory.
+  - Check for typos or incorrect paths in the `Makefile`.

 ## 📝 Contributing